ucfnnbx/BurntCaloriesCalculator-MobileApplication/README.md

 # Burn It Up
-This is a Mobile App that records exercises and calculate burned calories for users on a daily basis.
+This is a Mobile App that records exercises and calculates burned calories for users on a daily basis.
 Users can also access their exercise data each day by clicking on a day in the calendar.
 The App requests calories value from an API according to user inputs (exercise type and time duration).

 ## What it looks like?
 <p align="center">